 Applying through Clearing because you've had a last-minute change of heart

-After a year of so many unknowns, it's normal to feel indecisive and unsure about the right next steps for you and your future.
+It's normal to feel indecisive and unsure about the right next steps for you and your future.
 This is what it's like to go through Clearing because you've changed your mind about university on Results Day.

-“Initially, I had planned to move abroad with my partner, but after we broke up over the summer break, I made the decision to stay in the UK.
+'Initially, I had planned to move abroad with my partner, but after we broke up over the summer break, I made the decision to stay in the UK.

-After getting my results, I was satisfied with my biology and psychology grades, but my maths grade dragged down my hope of being accepted to Newcastle University, due to it being known as a Russell Group university with high-grade requirements.
+'After getting my results, I was satisfied with my biology and psychology grades, but my maths grade dragged down my hope of being accepted to Newcastle University.

-Nevertheless, I rang up the Clearing hotline and asked what Biological Science courses were available.
+'Nevertheless, I rang up the Clearing hotline and asked what Biological Science courses were available.
 As soon as ‘Marine Biology’ was said to me, I knew I wanted to know more.

-As I learned more and more about what the course entailed, I was hooked.
+'As I learned more and more about what the course entailed, I was hooked.

-My course has taken me kayaking through Mexican mangrove forests, studying in a laboratory on the beach, working in the industry (work experience) and even growing microalgae in order to conduct my own research project.
-I’m leaving university not just with the knowledge from the course but also with incredible experiences and the confidence to go on into the working world.
+'My course has taken me kayaking through Mexican mangrove forests, studying in a laboratory on the beach, working in the industry (work experience) and even growing microalgae in order to conduct my own research project.
+I’m leaving university not just with the knowledge from the course, but also with incredible experiences and the confidence to go on into the working world.'

 Lauren, Marine Biology student at Newcastle University

 We hope you've found this blog post useful.
 Want to learn more about Clearing 2022?
-Check out our complete guide to find out what UCAS Clearing is, how it works and everything you need to know to secure your perfect university course.
+Check out our essential guide to find out what UCAS Clearing is, how it works and everything you need to know to secure your perfect university course.

-Published By Amy Cousins on 17/06/2021 | Last Updated 16/12/2021
+Published By Amy Cousins on 17/06/2021 | Last Updated 18/08/2022